-I have spent a good part of my life in Mexico, more in Baja California, but some in Acapulco and Oaxaca (pronounced ‘Wahaca’ don’t you know).
+I have spent a good part of my life in Mexico, plenty in Baja California, but some in Acapulco, Cozumel and Oaxaca (pronounced ‘Wahaca’ don’t you know).
 I like the food from all coasts.
-Usually, the food that stands out in my memory, is the seafood, whether it be in the Baja Canteenas, or the outdoor restaurants in the squares of Cozumel!
-There was also a wonderful beachside restaurant at the far end of Cozumel, that wa always quiet and deserted.
+Usually, the food that stands out in my memory, is the seafood, whether it be in the Baja Cantinas, or the outdoor restaurants in the squares of Cozumel!
+There was also a wonderful beachside restaurant at the far end of Cozumel, that was always quiet and deserted.
 I used to jump in a Jeep wrangler and drive past the busy Playa Del Sol and go for some peace and fresh fish there!

 WINE NOTE: Barbera is an Italian wine from the Piemonte region.
 It is made from the Nebbiolo grape and is full bodied and high in acid and tannins.
 It has red fruit and floral flavours, allowing it to handle the spices while the acidity balances with the tomatoes

 Chipote chile sauce